Lee.org

 3. On the way in, sign the “I want to talk to the prosecutor” sheet.
 It will be next to the sign-in sheet.

 4. Possibly wait a few hours.
 Read the book you brought and/or people-watch.
-It’s better than the DMV.
+It’s more interesting than watching people at the DMV!

 5. When you’re name is called to speak with the prosecutor, tell him that you’d like to pay a surcharge to the court instead of getting points on your license.
 (If the judge calls you before the prosecutor, tell him that you’re waiting to speak to the prosecutor) I was offered two choices: